pkra/peterkrautzberger.org/_posts/2012/2012-04-02-one-day-in-colorado-or-strongly-summable-ultrafilters-are-rapid.md

 I hope you enjoyed this a little.
 I think it is a common theme for small results: If you're an expert in your area (however small that area might be), there are a ton of question that you simply won't think of but nevertheless can answer relatively quickly.
 Sometimes, I get the feeling that I should be a little ashamed of such results.
 They come to quickly.
 There's a meme in popular culture that mathematics has to be produced "the Wiles way", in secret, laboring for years.
 We all know that's not accurate at all, but I think some of us prefer to leave that impression.
 After all, if the argument is sufficiently transparent, it's often hard to tell if took a short or a long time.

 Anyway, stay tuned for part 2.

+---

+_Comments_

+* **Andreas Blass**, 2012/04/15
+  Your conjecture, that you caused me to pay insufficient attention to the next BLAST talk, is correct, at least to the extent that I don’t remember what talk that was.
+  * **Peter**, 2012/04/18
+    Thanks for supporting my memory somewhat on this :)
+* **Andreas Blass**, 2012/04/15
+  I like your direct argument that sums can’t be P-points.
+As you surely know, but other readers might not, I generally view this fact as a consequence of the fact that a sum, p+q, is the limit, with respect to p, of the translates n+q of q (by finite numbers n).
+A P-point, on the other hand, is never a limit point of a countable set of other ultrafilters.
+(Indeed, this is the definition of “weak P-point,” and it follows immediately from the characterization of P-points in terms of countable intersections of neighborhoods in beta(N).)
+ * **Peter**, 2012/04/18
+ Thanks, Andreas.
+I agree that this is more elegant for people who know P-points well enough.
+I admit I simply didn’t think of it at the time of writing.
+ Of course, doing it this way would mean discussing the topological definition of addition and also the fact that the $(n+q)_ {n \in \omega}$ actually are different ultrafilters — and this would have complicated things.
+Oh well, maybe next time :)